lightstep/opentelemetry-auto-instr-python/docs/advanced_usage.rst

 -----------

-The Datadog opentracer can be configured via the ``config`` dictionary parameter to the tracer which accepts the following described fields.
+The OpenTelemetry opentracer can be configured via the ``config`` dictionary parameter to the tracer which accepts the following described fields.
 See below for usage.